szjani/predaddy/README.md

 There is one builtin interceptor: `TransactionInterceptor`.
 If you pass it to a `MessageBus`, all message dispatch processes will be wrapped into a separated transaction.

-### AnnotationBasedCommandBus
+### CommandBus

+`TransactionInterceptor` is already registered which indicates that all event handlers are wrapped by a unique transaction.
-This kind of message bus uses annotation based configuration, and `TransactionInterceptor` is already registered. `Message` objects must implement `Command` interface.
-The typehint in the handler method must be exactly the same as the command object's type.
+`Message` objects must implement `Command` interface.
+The typehint in the handler methods must be exactly the same as the command object's type.

-### AnnotationBasedEventBus
+### EventBus

-This message bus implementation is annotation based, uses the default typehint handling (subclass handling, etc.).
+This message bus implementation uses the default typehint handling (subclass handling, etc.).
 Message objects must implement `Event` interface.
+Messages are buffered until the transaction is committed.
+It extends Mf4phpMessageBus class and uses `TransactedMemoryMessageDispatcher`.

 ### Mf4phpMessageBus

-If you raise events in your domain models, then I bet that you want to dispatch these events if and only if the already started transaction has finished successfully.
-It means that the events must be buffered until the commit is executed properly.
-This feature is already implemented in another library called [mf4php](https://github.com/szjani/mf4php). `Mf4phpMessageBus` wraps a `MessageDispatcher` which can be an instance of
-`TransactedMessageDispatcher`.
-One of the available implementations of it is `TransactedMemoryMessageDispatcher`, which is a synchronized solution.
-Unfortunately, PHP does not support threads so it's not easy to achieve asynchronous processing.
-However, there is a Beanstalk based mf4php implementation which supports both transaction based and asynchronous event processing.

-If you want to delay some events, you can register `ObjectMessageFactory` objects which can create the appropriate `DelayableMessage` instances for the defined message class.
-This feature is highly depending on the current mf4php implementation.
+`Mf4phpMessageBus` wraps a `MessageDispatcher`, so all features provided by [mf4php](https://github.com/szjani/mf4php) can be achieved with this class, such as synchronize messages to transactions and asynchronous event dispatching.
+For further information see the [mf4php](https://github.com/szjani/mf4php) documentation.

 ### Recommended CQRS usage (without read side)

-Let's take the following example:
+The following example uses annotation based configuration.

 #### Configuration